Kinto/kinto/docs/contributing.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-3. *TravisCI* integration tests should be *green* :) It will make sure the tests pass with every supported versions of Python.
+3. *TravisCI* integration tests should be *green* :) It will make sure the tests pass with `every supported version of Python <https://github.com/Kinto/kinto/blob/master/tox.ini#L2>`_.

 Hack core libraries